win-acme/win-acme.github.io/manual/system-requirements.md

 ---

 # System requirements
-Officially Microsoft only supports Windows Server 2012 R2 SP1 and higher for .NET7, which this program builds on.
-The program has been known to work on Windows Server 2012 as well, but no guarantees can be given.
+Officially, Microsoft only supports Windows Server 2016 and higher for .NET7, which this program builds and depends on.
+If you're stuck on an older version of Windows (sorry), consider running the latest version of win-acme on a different machine and transfering the certificates over to the older machine using an installation script.

-Those stuck on Windows 2008 (sorry!) can try release [2.1.20](https://github.com/win-acme/win-acme/releases/tag/v2.1.20]), which was the last one built on .NET5, or [2.0.12.1](https://github.com/win-acme/win-acme/releases/tag/v2.0.11.705), which was the last one built on .NET4.
-Neither of those releases are going to receive support anymore though.
+If you absolutely must run win-acme on the older machine, you can use an older release of the software and accept all known bugs and limitations, because they are not supported anymore.

+.NET6 (should work on Windows 2012): version [2.1.23](https://github.com/win-acme/win-acme/releases/tag/v2.1.23.1315])
+.NET5 (should work on Windows 2008): version [2.1.20](https://github.com/win-acme/win-acme/releases/tag/v2.1.20])
+.NET4 (backup if above fails to run): version [2.0.12.1](https://github.com/win-acme/win-acme/releases/tag/v2.0.11.705)

 # Common startup problems
 - You may need to install [Microsoft Visual C++ 2015 Redistributable Update 3](https://www.microsoft.com/download/details.aspx?id=52685)